• Home

 Spend time in your city’s nature zones

-Los Angeles is a big, sprawling city but there are plenty of green places to visit where you can revel in nature.
+Los Angeles is a sprawling city but there are plenty of green places to visit where you can revel in nature.
 The Huntington Library and Botanical Gardens are not far from where I live.
 When I was there, I spent time in its Japanese and Chinese Gardens.
 In fact, that’s where I bought Dr. Li’s book.
 I also love to visit LA’s urban lakes, Griffith Park, hiking areas, and beaches.

 Labyrinth at Arlington park in Pasadena, California